 Think of it as a funnel.
 If I start the interview with a very broad, ambiguous, and general approach, then work myself down this path to where we’re eventually talking about what we need to discuss.
 That benefits the interviewer to determine the truthfulness of the statement someone provides—and whether or not they’re involved.

-Editor’s Note: Watch the video, then read on for a note on the participatory interview by WZ’s Dave Thompson, CFI—and a bonus video tip.
+Editor’s Note: Watch the videos, then read on for a note on the participatory interview by WZ’s Dave Thompson, CFI—and a bonus video tip.

 An International Association of Interviewers interview and interrogation training tip from the archives, provided by Wicklander-Zulawski, has Dave Thompson, CFI, discussing how to use the participatory approach during the interview.